ravens/awesome-telco/README.md

 - [5G-tools.com](https://5g-tools.com/) - 5G-tools.com is devoted to modern standards of wireless communications, such as 5G, 4G, etc. Main mission of site to give engineers the useful software tools to create a wireless network
 - [corescope](https://github.com/srsran/corescope) - CoreScope combines gNodeB and UE components without any radio transmission.
 - [my5G-RANTester](https://github.com/my5G/my5G-RANTester) - my5G-RANTester is a gNB/UE simulator for testing 3GPP standards and stressing a 5G core.
+- [free5GRAN](https://github.com/free5G/free5GRAN) - free5GRAN is an open-source 5G RAN stack.
+The current version includes a receiver which decodes MIB & SIB1 data.
+It also acts as a cell scanner. free5GRAN works in SA mode.
+From Telecom Paris 5G laboratory - Institut Polytechnique de Paris.
+- [pfm](https://github.com/arv-sajeev/pfm) - Implemented a prototype of gNB-CU-UP a network element of 5G Radio Network.
+Using DPDK, a set of data-plane processing libraries and NIC drivers for high speed packet processing applications.
 ### 4G

 - [OAI eNB/ gNB](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/home) - Open Air Interface RAN 4G eNB / 5G NR gNB to use on SDR-based radios.